peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public string ToEngineeringString();

-Same as toString(), except that when an exponent is used it will be a multiple of 3.
+Same as ToString(), except that when an exponent is used it will be a multiple of 3.

 <b>Returns:</b>